Hello people! I am back with another poem. Hope you enjoy reading it.

 And admitst the cacophony, find my unique, melodious voice,

-All I remember your scolding, while walking on the path, you forbade.
+All I remember is your scolding, while walking on the path, you forbade.

 Before we could sort our differences and fights you were suddenly gone,